Paris in October: recommendations and tips for enjoying the city

-If you are thinking of organizing your trip to Paris and you have not yet decided which dates are best to visit Paris, today I am going to tell you the virtues that Paris offers in October and the best activities you can do in that month.
+If you are thinking of organizing your trip to Paris and you have not yet decided which dates are best to visit it, today I will tell you the virtues that Paris offers in October and the best activities you can do in that month.
 If you are one of those who can't stand the big crowds in the tourist monuments, in October you can rest assured.

 1. Celebrate the Harvest Festival in Montmartre